ahwillia/netrep/README.md

 In neuroscience and in deep learning, quantifying the (dis)similarity of neural representations across networks is a topic of substantial interest.

 This code package computes [*metrics*](https://en.wikipedia.org/wiki/Metric_(mathematics)) &mdash; notions of distance that satisfy the triangle inequality &mdash; between neural representations.
 If we record the activity of `K` networks, we can compute all pairwise distances and collect them into a `K × K` distance matrix.
 The triangle inequality ensures that all of these distance relationships are, in some sense, self-consistent.
-This self-consistency enables us to apply off-the-shelf algorithms for clustering and dimensionality reduction, which are available through many open-source packages such as [scikit-learn](https://scikit-learn.org/).
+This enables us to apply off-the-shelf algorithms for clustering and dimensionality reduction, which are available through many open-source packages such as [scikit-learn](https://scikit-learn.org/).

 Two conference papers **([Neurips '21](https://arxiv.org/abs/2110.14739), [ICLR '23](https://arxiv.org/abs/2211.11665))** describe the approach